Download high-resolution image Look inside

 © Allison Laakko

 Josh Malerman is a New York Times bestselling author and one of two singer-songwriters for the rock band The High Strung.
 His debut novel, Bird Box, is the inspiration for the hit Netflix film of the same name.
-His other novels include Daphne, Pearl, Spin a Black Yarn, and Malorie, the sequel to Bird Box.
+His other novels include Unbury Carol, Inspection, A House at the Bottom of a Lake, Pearl, Goblin, Daphne, Incidents Around the House, and Malorie, the sequel to Bird Box.
 Malerman lives in Michigan with his fiancée, the artist-musician Allison Laakko.
 View titles by Josh Malerman